chillenzer/memmansurvey/README.md

 Inside of the repo is a bash script `download_and_test.sh` that will run all of the steps below in order.

 On an A40, the tests take about 12 hours to complete.
-It is recommended to `nohup` the command to
+It is recommended to `nohup` the command

 # 1. Determine your architecture code